master1ous/Dank-grinder/Readme.md

 - Ratelimit proof
 - Auto item system: Buys lifes and automatically applies your lucky horseshoe once it expires
 <br>
-❤️ Please consider supporting us by <span href="https://discord.gg/azury">joining our discord</span>
+❤️ Please consider supporting us by <a href="https://discord.gg/azury">joining our discord</a>